by Jennifer Rita Nichols

 And yet, despite all of the amazing things we are now able to bring into our classrooms, many students continue to decorate folders or scrapbook covers so that they can paste in pictures they have drawn, writing samples, and short reflections/goals.

-Digital portfolios have the ability to revolutionize and modernize the way students learn, while encouraging independence, responsibility, and reflection.
+Digital portfolios have the ability to revolutionize and modernize the way students learn and are assessed while encouraging independence, responsibility, and reflection.

 5 Reasons To Use Digital Portfolios In Your Classroom

-- Development of 21st century skills.
+Development of modern skills.
 One of the 7 survival skills of the 21st century focuses on effective oral and written communication.
 Digital portfolios can help engage students in practicing these important abilities.

 Also, creating paper portfolios requires little instruction time with the students.
 However, more and more schools and educators are seeing the benefit of the e-portfolio and taking steps to teach students how to use them.